substantial/guard-simple_shell/README.md

 # Guard::SimpleShell

-A simple shell guard runner that runs a command once even when multiple files change.
+A guard that runs a command once even when multiple files change.

 Example: